-With 21 % of world’s area and 15% of world’s production India is the fourth largest oil seed producing country in the world, next to USA, China and Brazil.
-Oilseeds in India account for the second largest agricultural commodities after cereals sharing 13% of the country’s gross cropped area, nearly 5% of gross national product and 10% of the value of all agricultural products.
+With 21 % of the world’s area and 15% of the world’s production, India is the fourth largest oilseed producing country in the world, next to the USA, China, and Brazil.
+Oilseeds in India account for the second-largest agricultural commodities after cereals sharing 13% of the country’s gross cropped area, nearly 5% of gross national product, and 10% of the value of all agricultural products.

 During the last few years, the domestic consumption of edible oils has increased substantially and has touched the level of 18.90 million tonnes in 2011-12 and is likely to increase further.
 With per capita consumption of vegetable oils at the rate of 16 kg/year/person for a projected population of 1276 million, the total vegetable oils demand is likely to touch 20.4 million tonnes by 2017.

-- Diversification of area from low yielding cereals to oil seeds crops and inter-cropping of oilseeds with cereals/ pulses/sugarcane
+5. Diversification of area from low yielding cereals to oilseeds crops and inter-cropping of oilseeds with cereals/ pulses/sugarcane

-- Expansion of cultivation of Oil Palm and tree borne oil seeds in watersheds and wastelands
+7. Expansion of cultivation of Oil Palm and tree bore oil seeds in watersheds and wastelands

-- Inter-cropping during gestation period of oil palm and tree borne oilseeds to help growers obtain economic return when there is no production.
+9. Inter-cropping during the gestation period of oil palm and tree-borne oilseeds to help growers obtain economic returns when there is no production.

-- Green revolution in 1970s demonstrated that the newer genotypes can express their full genetic potential only under optimum agronomic/cultural practices and judicious use of inputs.
-Oilseeds production program should, therefore, strengthen availability and augmenting the supply side in respect of critical production inputs viz. assistance for purchase of breeder seed, production of foundation seed, production and distribution of certified seed, distribution of seed minikits, distribution of plant protection chemicals, plant protection equipment, pesticides, supply of rhizobium culture/phosphate solubilising bacteria, supply of improved farm implements, supply of micro-nutrients, distribution of gypsum/pyrite/liming/dolomite, distribution of sprinkler sets and water carrying pipes, among others.
+- The green revolution in the 1970s demonstrated that the newer genotypes can express their full genetic potential only under optimum agronomic/cultural practices and judicious use of inputs.
+The oilseeds production program should, therefore, strengthen the availability and augmenting the supply side in respect of critical production inputs viz. assistance for the purchase of breeder seed, production of foundation seed, production and distribution of certified seed, distribution of seed mini kits, distribution of plant protection chemicals, plant protection equipment, pesticides, the supply of rhizobium culture/phosphate solubilizing bacteria, the supply of improved farm implements, the supply of micro-nutrients, distribution of gypsum/pyrite/liming/dolomite, distribution of sprinkler sets and water-carrying pipes, among others.

 - Only around 28% area under oilseeds is irrigated specifically for rabi/summer groundnut, mustard and castor in Gujarat and Rajasthan.
-Almost entire safflower and castor in Andhra Pradesh and kharif sunflower in peninsular India are grown under rain-fed conditions.
+Almost the entire safflower and castor in Andhra Pradesh and Kharif sunflower in peninsular India are grown under rain-fed conditions.
 A time-bound program is necessary to bring at least 35% area under irrigated oilseeds and provision of protective irrigation during khaif season when necessary.
-Use of water-saving devices and water use efficiency technology must be popularized.
+The use of water-saving devices and water use efficiency technology must be popularized.

-- Government in a PPP mode can create enabling environment that can facilitate country’s research institutes and SAU to harness the power of science to increase productivity per unit of resources deployed, enhance input use efficiency, reduce cost of cultivation and post-harvest losses to make it competitive, minimize risks and improve quality of oilseeds and their products.
+- The government in a PPP model can create an enabling environment that can facilitate the country’s research institutes and SAU to harness the power of science to increase productivity per unit of resources deployed, enhance input use efficiency, reduce the cost of cultivation and post-harvest losses to make it competitive, minimize risks and improve quality of oilseeds and their products.

 - It is time now to intensify R&D efforts to design farm equipment that suit to small farmers and help mechanize and commercialize the oil-seeds production sector by encouraging small farmers to avail contractual services of agro-service centers, agri-clinics, contract farming and value-chain system.

-- Profitability of oil seeds can be enhanced by exploring and exploiting their potential for diversified uses with high value specialty products and derivatives including plant bio-mass.
+- The profitability of oil seeds can be enhanced by exploring and exploiting their potential for diversified uses with high-value specialty products and derivatives including plant bio-mass.

-- As unbranded segment accounts for 80%to 90%.of total consumption in the country, it is necessary to formulate policies and strategic action plan such that corporate sector can make available within five years branded products that can have better value addition and minimize health hazards by preventing adulteration.
+- As the unbranded segment accounts for 80%to 90%.of total consumption in the country, it is necessary to formulate policies and strategic action plans such that the corporate sector can make available within five years branded products that can have better value addition and minimize health hazards by preventing adulteration.

-- Share of raw oil, refined and vanaspati in total oil market is 35%, 55% and 10% respectively.
-Thus, oil seeds offer substantial scope for the growth and development of country’s agri-business in terms of production, processing, storage, pricing and marketing in and outside India which India can prioritize.
+- The share of raw oil, refined and vanaspati in the total oil market is 35%, 55% and 10% respectively.
+Thus, oil seeds offer substantial scope for the growth and development of the country’s agri-business in terms of production, processing, storage, pricing and marketing in and outside India which India can prioritize.

-- With fragmented supply chain farmers realise as low as 30% to 35% of the final price paid by the consumers as against 60-65% realised by farmers in other countries.
+- With a fragmented supply chain, farmers realize as low as 30% to 35% of the final price paid by the consumers as against 60-65% realized by farmers in other countries.
 This factor along with asymmetry in information, poor bargaining power, and forced sales act as a substantial deterrent for farmers to invest in oilseeds-farming.
 This calls for revisiting the agricultural marketing system and introducing necessary reforms that can help farmers market and export their produce and products profitably.